isomerpages/govtech-gobusiness/_FAQ/1gl-wedding.md

 ## **<ins>Video-link solemnizations</ins>**

 #### **39. If we opt for solemnization via video link, can the bride, groom, witnesses and guests be in the same venue?
 Is there a limit to the number of guests in the same venue?**
 The bride, groom, and witnesses can be in the same location if they belong to the same household.
-If the solemnization is held in the home, then in line with the safe distancing measures, you must not have more than 5 visitors[^4] in your home.
+If the solemnization is held in the home, then in line with the safe distancing measures, you must not have more than 5 visitors^ in your home.
 Other guests may wish to join in through the video link instead.
 Such processes through video links are to enable marriage solemnizations to take place in a safe manner.

+<span style="color:red">^With effect from 28 Dec 2020, each household may receive up to 8 visitors at any point in time.</span>

 ## **<ins>Zoning and Staggered Timing Requirements <span style="color:red">(with effect from 3 Oct 2020)</span></ins>**